ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 Otherwise there is only one single score `s`.

 The resultant score is then compared against the respondant's threshold `t`.
-The selective editing marker is the result of the expression `s < t`.
+The selective editing marker is the result of the boolean expression `s < t`.